 Changing the High ISO NR setting in the Z 9 will affect the default noise reduction applied in Lightroom.
 The amount of default Luminance noise reduction also increases based on ISO sensitivity.
 The higher the ISO, the more luminance noise reduction is applied.

 Here is a chart that shows how Luminance Noise Reduction changes at varying ISO settings.
-There are four lines for each setting: Off, Low, Normal, and High.
+There are four lines — one for each setting: Off, Low, Normal, and High.

 Noise Reduction – Luminance Detail